The institution is looking to recruit fellows to help maintain appropriate standards of professional conduct.

 Panel members must also be familiar with the ICE Code of Professional Conduct and have a good understanding of the importance of its application in the real world.

 Candidates must have a passion for ensuring that the highest professional standards are upheld to give society the confidence that civil engineers can be trusted to build and safeguard the infrastructure they rely on every day.

-Panel members normally serve for three years, but this can be extended.
-Therefore, we are seeking three new members a year and currently there are two vacancies.
-The role is unpaid however panel members’ expenses are reimbursed.
+The panel is seeking three new members a year and currently there are two vacancies.
+The role is unpaid but panel members’ expenses are reimbursed.

 The successful candidates will be chosen by the end of April 2023 with a view of attending June’s PCP meeting as observers and then further meetings as full panel members.